Sudden death (sport): Association football

 Sudden death has a controversial history in association football.
-Important matches were traditionally resolved by replaying the entire match, however, in the era of television and tight travel schedules, this is often impracticable.
+Important matches were traditionally resolved by replaying the entire match, however, in the era of television and tight travel schedules, this is often impractical.

 In many matches, if the score is tied after the full 90 minutes, a draw results; however, if one team must be eliminated, some form of tie-breaking must occur.
 Originally, two 15-minute halves of extra time were held, and if the teams remained equal at the end of the halves, kicks from the penalty mark are held.

 To try to decrease the chances of requiring kicks from the penalty mark, the IFAB, the world law-making body of the sport, experimented with new rules.
 The golden goal rule transformed the overtime periods into sudden death until the periods were over, where shoot-outs would occur.
 As this became unpopular, the silver goal rule was instituted, causing the game to end if the scores were not equal after the first 15-minute period as well as the second.
 The silver goal has also fallen into disrepute; the UEFA Euro 2004 was the last event to use it, after which the original tie-breaking methods were restored.

 The main criticism of golden goal is the quickness of ending the game, and the pressure on coaches and players.
 Once a goal is scored, the game is over and the opponent cannot attempt to answer the goal within the remaining time.
 Therefore, teams would place more emphasis on not conceding a goal rather than scoring a goal, and many golden goal extra time periods remained scoreless.

 In NCAA collegiate play in the United States, however, sudden death, adopted in 1997 for all championship play in addition to regular season play, used to remain through 2021, but was reinstated for the playoffs three years later.
 In 2005, the Division II Women's Championship game ended in sudden death as a goal was scored three minutes into the overtime to end the championship match.
 Sudden death is still prevalent in youth play, for the safety of players.

 If the teams are still tied after the initial allocated number in the penalty shoot-out, the game goes to sudden-death penalties, where each team takes a further one penalty each, repeated until the first team scores when the other does not wins the game.
-The first sudden death in a World Cup after the penalty shoot-out ended equal was in dramatic West Germany vs France semi-final in 1982.
+The first sudden death in a World Cup after the penalty shoot-out ended equal was in the West Germany vs France semi-final in 1982.